Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 -	The duration of boomer vomits is reduced to 75%.
 -	The cooldown on the boomer’s vomit is reduced to 50%.
 -	The size of boomer mobs is reduced to 75%.
+-	Literally everything happens 12% faster than normal.
 -	Uses damage scoring.
 -	Custom map distances to hopefully reflect the difficulty of maps with a lot less commons.

 Things that are broken:
--	Spawn sack order is 100% reliable.
+-	Spawn sack order is 100% reliable. (ie it currently isn't because it's broken)
+-	Tank spawn timer toggling is broken!

 To-do:
  	- change standardised_spawns since i forgot there always has to be at least 1 boomer/spitter which affects spawns